mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 <a name="tasks:webhooks"></a>

 ##Tasks: Webhooks
-Duration: 20:00

 <a name="webhookintentfulfillment"></a>

 ###Webhook intent fulfillment

-In this part you will need to adapt the intents created in part 1 to be answered by a webhook instead of Dialogflow.
+In this part you will need to adapt the intents created in the first tasks to be answered by a webhook instead of Dialogflow.

 <a name="task5"></a>